 - Volunteer!
 A great way to identify your interests and to develop skills.

 - It is never too early to start researching colleges and universities.
-Visit the guidance office to browse through literature and guidebooks or surf the Web and check out college and university home pages.
+Visit the counseling office to browse through literature and guidebooks or surf the Web and check out college and university home pages.

-- NACAC has developed a list of on-line resources to help you in the college admission process called Web Resources for the College-Bound.
+- NACAC has developed a list of resources to help you in the college admission process called Web Resources for the College-Bound.

 - Register for June SAT Subject Test.
 These are one-hour exams testing you on academic subjects that you have already completed.
 Among the many to choose from are biology, chemistry, foreign languages and physics.
-Many colleges require or recommend one or more of the SAT Subject Tests for admission or placement.
+Some colleges require or recommend one or more of the SAT Subject Tests for admission or placement.
 You can take SAT Subject Tests when you have successfully completed the corresponding course in high school study (B+ average or better).
 Talk to your teachers and counselor about which tests to take.

-- See your guidance counselor for advice.
+- See your school counselor for advice.